kylehue/reviewers/subjects/cs300/index.md

 ### !!Alphabet!!
 - A finite set of symbols.
-- Each symbols is either atomic or non-divisble.
+- Each symbols is either atomic or non-divisible.

 ---